HimanshuKumarNIT/Research-insight-multimodal-rag/README.md

 # What the system does

-Extracts text, tables, and images from a PDF
+.Extracts text, tables, and images from a PDF
-Creates short summaries and embeddings for better retrieval Stores everything using a multi-vector setup (summaries + raw content) Retrieves the most relevant pieces based on the user’s question Uses Gemini Vision to combine text + images and generate the final answer The idea is to get answers that are grounded in the actual PDF content.
+.Creates short summaries and embeddings for better retrieval .Stores everything using a multi-vector setup (summaries + raw content) .Retrieves the most relevant pieces based on the user’s question .Uses Gemini Vision to combine text + images and generate the final answer .The idea is to get answers that are grounded in the actual PDF content.

 # Tech Used